nimeshneema/William-Apple-Developer-Platform/Notes/Functions in Swift.markdown

     Covering the above items  will provide a rock solid foundation (not pun intended) in understanding most of all what happens in both Swift and SwiftUI.
 Both of them heavily utilise concepts from here.

 -   Functions are very pervasive in Swift.
 It's only within function body where the actual action (executable statements) happen.
-While functions are a crucial part of any programing environment, Swift leverages them to the max.
+While functions are a crucial part of any programming environment, Swift leverages them to the max.
 Swift language makes extensive use of some advance concepts in functions.

-    As the programming evolved over the last decades, a lot of advance concepts around functions were developed (such as functions being first class citizen, closures, lambda etc.).
+    As the programming evolved over the last decades, a lot of advance concepts around functions were developed (such as functions being first class citizen, closures, lambda etc..).

     Swift language makes extensive use of such advance concepts in functions, which helps provide us with pretty powerful "thought tooling" when it comes to designing solution and writing code.